Born in Wairoa 1974 Todd is of Rongomaiwahine, Ngati Kahungunu descent.

 Excerpt from Manawa - Pacific Heartbeat, 2005.

-“Acknowledging my culture by incorporating traditional styles and motifs along with contemporary concepts and influences, I see my work as a translation of thoughts, expressing my inner self through fine sculpture.”
+“Acknowledging my culture by incorporating traditional styles and motifs along with contemporary concepts and influences, I see my work as a translation of thought, expressing my inner self through fine sculpture.”